HBO Max kills HBO Go, a shot at Roku and Fire TV with you in the crossfire

 If you're in this group, the good news is you can unlock the renamed HBO app, but you need to jump through some hoops first.
 AT&T pseudo-collapsed HBO Go and HBO Now together into the rebranded HBO app.
 While this app won't have any of the extra originals, shows or movies that you get with HBO Max, you'll still be able to stream regular HBO programming with it on Roku and Fire TV.

 For legacy HBO Now customers, you shouldn't notice much difference.
-You should be able to log into the HBO app with the same credentials that you previously used for HBO Now.
+You should be able to log in to the HBO app with the same credentials that you previously used for HBO Now.

-But for legacy HBO Go customers, you need to upgrade your HBO accoun for HBO Max.
-Once you register an email address and password with HBO Max, you can use your HBO Max credentials to sign into the newly rebranded HBO app on both Roku and Amazon Fire TV.
+But for legacy HBO Go customers, you need to upgrade your HBO account for HBO Max.
+Once you register an email address and password with HBO Max, you can use your HBO Max credentials to sign in to the newly rebranded HBO app on both Roku and Amazon Fire TV.

 In addition, Roku noted that people who pay for HBO through Comcast, Charter or AT&T TV can stream HBO on the Comcast Xfinity Stream, Spectrum TV and AT&T TV apps too.
 Amazon didn't respond to messages seeking comment.

 But the complications don't end there.
 Unfortunately, not every regular HBO customer qualifies for that upgrade to Max.
-Most pay-TV providers in the US have deals with HBO Max that allows their regular HBO customers to unlock Max at no added cost -- but not every pay-TV provider does.
+Most pay-TV providers in the US have deals with HBO Max that allow their regular HBO customers to unlock Max at no added cost -- but not every pay-TV provider does.
 (CNET has an article explaining all the ways you could qualify for an upgrade to get those HBO Max credentials.)

 Beyond amping up AT&T's leverage in talks with Roku and Amazon, this change to HBO's app offerings helps the company with something else it has struggled with: Relatively few people who qualify for free Max are bothering to sign up for the newer service.